 Best Pomodoro Apps for Android

 There’s no shortage of Pomodoro timer apps on Google Play Store.
 But what if you need more than a simple Pomodoro app?
 For instance, you would like to set up different time blocks, say 35 or 45 mins, or want to track tasks, or even see how much time you’ve spent on each task etc. Well, that’s where we come in.
-We did the heavy lifting for you and hand-picked several Pomodoro Timer app, that might suit your need.
+We did the heavy lifting for you and hand-picked several Pomodoro Timer apps for Android which might suit your needs.

 1. Pomicro Productivity Timer

 Pomicro is the simplest form of Pomodoro timer app that you will find on the Play Store.
 Once you open the app, you will notice 4 big red buttons.
 1st is Pomodoro which will begin your 25-minute work session.
 You can stop mid-way if the task at hand is completed before the timer ends.
 The other two buttons are for short and long breaks.

 Ideally, once you set a session, it should play in a loop for a fixed number of times that you decide.
 But on the brighter side, you can change the duration of Pomodoro session and assign a ringtone.
 There is also an option to keep the screen always on.
 There is one downside to the app that you have to click the long and short break button manually every time.
 It is not automatic.

 Pomicro is a small little app that is completely free to use.
 It covers the basics but that is as far as it goes.

 While Pomicro is for users looking for a simple Pomodoro timer, Scheduler takes things further by offering the ability to create and save multiple Pomodoro sessions for different activities and tasks.
 This allows you to have more control over workflow and batch out the sessions for different projects.